RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 cd /path/to/IsaacLab && git describe --tags
 ````

 When following online tutorials, always check which Isaac Sim version they were written for.
-The Python API changed significantly between 4.2 and 4.5.
+The Python API has breaking changes between 4.2 and 4.5.

 ## Troubleshooting

-- **Startup takes 10–30 minutes the first time** - this is normal; Isaac Sim compiles and caches shaders on first launch; do not interrupt it; subsequent launches take 10–60 seconds
+- **Startup takes 10–30 minutes the first time**: this is normal; Isaac Sim compiles and caches shaders on first launch; do not interrupt it; subsequent launches take 10–60 seconds

 - **GPU out of memory**
 ````